EmilErikssonKAU/Bil_laboration/README.md

 ## ESSENTIAL

+- Handling user entering more than one number
 - Checks for correct input, when assigning age to owner
 - Thorough debugging
 - Check for memory leaks with valgrind